 Importance of Flavonoids

-Antioxidant activities: Flavonoids are free radical scavengers which decrease oxidative stress and cellular injury.
+Antioxidant activities: Flavonoids are free radical scavengers that decrease oxidative stress and cellular injury.

-Anti-inflammatory activities: They are able to alter inflammatory pathways, and this may be an effective way of lowering chronic inflammation.
+Anti-inflammatory activities: They can alter inflammatory pathways, and this may be an effective way of lowering chronic inflammation.

 Heart Health: Flavonoid consumers also enjoy superior heart health and decreased cardiovascular diseases.

-Anticancer Activities: Some of the flavonoids have been shown to have anticancer activity by means of inhibiting tumor growth and induction of apoptosis in cancer cells.
+Anticancer Activities: Some of the flavonoids have been shown to have anticancer activity using inhibiting tumor growth and inducing apoptosis in cancer cells.

-Neuro-protective Effects: Flavonoids can thereby enhance cognitive activities and also help protect neurodegenerative diseases.
+Neuro-protective Effects: Flavonoids can thereby enhance cognitive activities and also help protect against neurodegenerative diseases.

 Anti-microbial Activity: Several flavonoids show anti-microbial activity that will help fight off the pathogens.

-Hormone-level Regulation: Isoflavones seem to act similar to estrogen and play a supportive role in situations where hormones are involved in the circumstances.
+Hormone-level Regulation: Isoflavones seem to act similarly to estrogen and play a supportive role in situations where hormones are involved in the circumstances.

-Dermatoprotection : Flavonoids afford protection to skin against the potent ultraviolet radiation of the sun and also provide fewer chances of developing a disease like skin cancers.
+Dermatoprotection : Flavonoids afford protection to skin against the potent ultraviolet radiation of the sun and also provide fewer chances of developing a disease like skin cancer.

-Gut Health: They provide the safety of maintaining the useful gut microbiota which contribute to the general health of digestive systems.
+Gut Health: They provide the safety of maintaining the useful gut microbiota, which contributes to the general health of the digestive system.

-Nutraceutical Value: Flavonoids are used in large amounts in functional foods and in dietary supplements with purported health value.
+Nutraceutical Value: Flavonoids are used in large amounts in functional foods and dietary supplements with purported health value.

 Plant Physiology Functions

-Absorption of UV Light: Flavonoids can absorb UV light in order to protect tissues of plants from excessive radiation that may damage them.
+Absorption of UV Light: Flavonoids can absorb UV light to protect the tissues of plants from excessive radiation that may damage them.

 Antioxidant Activities: Flavonoids are scavengers of reactive oxygen species.
-Thus, they generally protect the plant against oxidative stress created by this damaging reactive oxygen species.
+Thus, they generally protect the plant against oxidative stress created by these damaging reactive oxygen species.

 Attracting Pollinators: Most of these flavonoids contribute towards the coloring of flowers that could attract pollinators.